-If you’re wondering what a pecan pie without eggs looks like, here’s a specimen I snagged shortly after dropping the pie off.
+If you’re wondering what a pecan pie without eggs looks like, here’s an egg free pecan pie specimen I snagged shortly after dropping the pie off.

 The filling is kind of pale and has a strong vanilla-maple flavor.
 The thickener is flour and you can kind of taste the starch, but it isn’t entirely horrible.
 I’d definitely make it again if I met someone with a recently diagnosed egg allergy who was sad about having to give up pecan pie.